hellno/vibes-engineering-mini-app-template/README.md

 contains a developer-ready template for Farcaster Mini Apps (formerly Frames v2) with out-of-the-box features:

+## Examples

+Visit `/examples` to see live demos of all the included components and features, including file uploads, payment buttons, and visitor counters.

+## Features

 - shadcn/ui and Tailwind CSS for UI and styling
 - Mini Apps SDK integration via the `useFrameSDK` hook
 - Wallet authentication powered by Wagmi